linkerd/website/linkerd.io/content/2.14/tasks/upgrade.md

 upgrades, you should also ensure that your data plane is up-to-date, e.g. with `linkerd check --proxy`, to avoid unintentional version skew.

+Make sure that your Linkerd version and Kubernetes version are compatible by checking Linkerd's [supported Kubernetes versions](../reference/k8s-versions/).

 ## Upgrading the CLI

 The CLI can be used to validate whether Linkerd was installed correctly.